Get Started Today! (954) 834-2800

 A cryptocurrency startup that was tied to the popular game Axie Infinity was robbed of over $540 million.
 Hackers were able to gain access through the game and emptied crypto accounts.
 As the second-largest cryptocurrency theft in history, we’ve probably not heard the last of the details surrounding this one.

 These data breaches, ransomware, and DDoS attacks are happening more frequently than ever.
-If you would like to keep your business from having to deal with the circumstances that come with being a victim of an attack like these, give KB Technologies Managed IT a call today at (954) 834-2800.
+If you would like to keep your business from having to deal with the circumstances that come with being a victim of an attack like these, give KB Technologies a call today at (954) 834-2800.

 Tired Of Annoying Computer Problems That Keep Coming Back?